cristiano182/multirooms/Readme.md

 ## How to use
-Mongoose and Socket.io is a dependency for this library.
+- Mongoose and Socket.io is a dependency for this library.
+- const multirooms = require('multirooms')

 Create a Message Mongoose Schema